riad-azz/flask-allowed-hosts/README.md

 # Flask Allowed Hosts

-Flask Allowed Hosts is a simple and flexible extension for Flask that allows you to restrict access to your application based on the incoming request hostname/IP address.
-This extension provides an easy way to implement hostname/IP based access control in your Flask applications.
+This extension provides a way to restrict access to your Flask application based on the incoming request's hostname or IP address.

 ## Features

+- Restrict access by hostname/IP address.
 - Per-route configuration options.
-- Customizable denied access behavior.
+- Customize denied access behavior.
-- Restrict access to your Flask app based on hostnames/IP addresses.
-- Legacy decorator for standalone use or if you prefer a decorator-based approach without initializing the `AllowedHosts` class.
+- Two usage options: class-based or decorator-based.

 ## Installation